DexterDSilva/f1car-styletransfer/README.md

 # Style Transfer using Neural Nets
-F1 car touched up by Picasso

-## Uses neural nets to create a style transfer or to put it another way
 > How might Picasso have rendered an F1 car?

 > Used Tensforflow 1 and 2 on Google colab.
 The notebooks relate to Google Colab.